 A stranger’s smile

-“It’s not like every smile is a come-on,” Rog told me years ago, not long after we were married.
+“It’s not like every smile is a come-on,” Rog told me not long after we were married.
 In addition to worrying about what kind of pasta I was going to make for dinner, I was wasting my time fretting over every Sally (and Joe) casting a sideways glance at my man.
 It took years (and mostly bigger relationship problems) to get me over the hump of another smiling at my legal and lawful partner.
-One day, I woke and realized this: if someone else thinks Rog is cute enough to throw a smile his way, good for him.
+One day, I realized this: if someone else thinks Rog is cute enough to throw a smile his way, good for him.
 He works out.
-He eats much better than me, and it golly-gee, if it made him a little happier on his way home, I thank that anonymous stranger from the bottom of my heart, for it’s me and my girls that are ultimate beneficiary.
+He eats much better than me, and it gee, if it made him a little happier on his way home, I thank that anonymous stranger from the bottom of my heart, for it’s me and my girls who ultimately benefit.

-Let me say this.
 I’ve spent many years dwelling on the downside of a smile instead of focusing on the upside.
 That would include a person seeing I look down/having a bad day, and smiling to cheer me up.
 It may also be that I did in fact, look decent and a smile was an acknowledgement of properly put on make-up.
 When with children, a smile is often a compliment to my children, or my parenting skills (usually outside Target when the real fun has subsided).
-Just last Friday, I was emerging from the local public library (the most beautiful library I’ve ever been in btw) and a nineteen-ish young woman with piercings in all the wrong places made a comment on my skirt (she approved) and smiled wide.
-It was the last thing I expected (As a 40+ woman, I figure I’m invisible to people 2 decades younger than I, so I generally have no expectations).
+Just last Friday, I emerged from the local public library and a nineteen-ish young woman with piercings in all the wrong places made a comment on my skirt (she approved) and smiled wide.
+It was the last thing I expected (I figure I’m invisible to people three decades younger, so I generally have no expectations).
 The smile was out of the blue and wonderful, and the compliment didn’t hurt my ego.
-I at least have a remnant of style left!
+I at least have a remnant of style remaining!

 The flipside of receiving a smile is giving one.
 An interesting topic all on it’s own.
 When I ceased being ‘small’ (as in, emotionally), I was able to give of myself without insecurity or paranoia about an act that uses more muscles than any other in the body.
 (As an aside, did you know, smiling also increases the release of endorphins and reduces stress and is reputed to help one live a longer life of better quality than non-smilers?)